 - Environment (processes, laws, other players)

-Thanks for the Feedback says there are a few of archetypes of people when it comes to receiving feedback:
+We can recognize a few of archetypes of people when it comes to receiving feedback:

 - Blame absorbers

 They fail to explore the intersection of the problem, how everyone is contributing.
-And they always takes the whole blame, which sometimes it means they feel terrible about it (and it’s often related to low self esteem).
+And they always take the whole blame, which sometimes it means they feel terrible about it (and it’s often related to low self esteem).

 Another issue of blame absorbers is that they can easily build resentment over time.